Close Mobile Navigation

 The colon and the rectum are one of the last parts of the digestive system.
 Cancers in these areas can start as a growth on the inner lining of the colon or rectum.
 These growths are called polyps.

-Colorectal cancer usually occurs in people older than 50, however it can start at any age.
+Colorectal cancer most commonly occurs in people older than 50, however it can start at any age.

 What is MSI-H/dMMR?